austensen/bk-no-heat/README.md

 Edit `.env_sample` to fill in the variables and save it as `.env`.

-Currently the only variable used is for MapboxGL to have a nicer basemap.
+MapboxGL is used to have a nicer basemap.
 You can sign up for a [free Mapbox API key](https://account.mapbox.com/auth/signup/).

-## Data

-All the data for this map is from [NYCDB](https://github.com/nycdb/nycdb), a project of the [Housing Data Coalition](https://www.housingdatanyc.org/), which provides access to public NYC housing data for the tenants movement.
+The NYCDB PostgreSQL database connection credentials are included to extract data from the Housing Data Coalition's NYCDB instance.
+See [NYCDB](https://github.com/nycdb/nycdb) for details on building it yourself or getting access to the Housing Data Coalition's instance.